-10 Must-Do Activities in San Sebastian’s Old Town
+10 Must-Do Activities in San Sebastian Old Town

 Discover the oldest street in San Sebastian

-San Sebastian’s Old Town is definitely designed for leisurely strolling and people watching.
+San Sebastian’s Old Town is the perfect place for leisurely strolling and people watching.

 Savor pintxos galore